-- 1 Click Browse on the Sage 100 installation program.
+- 1. Click Browse on the Sage 100 installation program.
 Open the ISAPI Plug-in folder on the Windows server.
-The ISAPI Plug-in folder contains the following .dll files: - o libeay32.dll - o masisapi.dll - o openssl.dll - o ssleay32.dll - 2 Copy the four .dll files to one of the following locations.
-Make sure that Web users have read-only access to the Scripts folder. - To install the ISAPI Plug-In for multiple Web sites, copy the .dll files to the Scripts folder under the Inetpub folder. - To install the ISAPI Plug-In for one Web site only, copy the .dll files to the Scripts folder under the root folder of your Web site.
-Create a Scripts folder if it does not already exist. - 3 To register the Server Side Include on IIS, select Start menu > Settings > Control Panel.
-Double-click Administrative Tools.
-Double-click Internet Information Services (IIS) Manager. - 4 In the Internet Information Services (IIS) Manager window, right-click the Web site used for eBusiness Manager and click Properties. - 5 In the Properties window, click the Home Directory tab and click Configuration. - 6 In the Application Configuration window, click either the Mappings tab or the App Mappings tab, as applicable.
-Click Add. - 7 In the Add/Edit Application Extension Mapping window, in the Executable field, click Browse and browse to the location of the MASISAPI.DLL file. - 8 In the Extension field, type PVX.
-Accept all other default settings, and click OK.
+The ISAPI Plug-in folder contains the following .dll files: - libeay32.dll - masisapi.dll - openssl.dll - ssleay32.dll - 2.
+Copy the four .dll files to one of the following locations.
+Make sure that Web users have read-only access to the Scripts folder. - To install the ISAPI Plug-In for multiple Web sites, copy the .dll files to the Scripts folder under the Inetpub folder. - To install the ISAPI Plug-In for one Web site only, copy the .dll files to the Scripts folder under the root folder of your website.
+Create the Scripts folder if it does not already exist.